TheSunShiningDev/dotfiles/README.md

 So what am I doing and how am I doing it?

 I am documenting my dotfiles/configuration files.
 And I am syncing them to this repo via terminal commands, see my sh folder.
+(I am laughing at the fact that I create .sh bash files and use zsh to run them!)

 This is a learning journey for me.
 And I will be saving things here as I am satsified with them.